ccfcet/karma/src/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:3000
 # includes nodemon and eslint
-npm run start-dev
+npm run dev

 # serve in a production environment
 npm start